Welcome to today's edition of the Rush 24-7 podcast.

 If the ID did not show the address of the house that had been broken into, then Crowley's continuing investigation into whether Gates really lived there was perfectly reasonable.

-Or do you, did Gates think that affiliation with Harvard should end the matter?
+Or do you, did Gates, think that affiliation with Harvard should end the matter?

 Moreover, Gates' belligerence and presentation of himself as a person too important to be questioned should have heightened Crowley's suspicion that Gates didn't live there.

-Yes, sir, yes, sir, yes, didn't argue, was not belligerent, was totally cooperative.
+Didn't argue, was not belligerent, was totally cooperative.

-Let the cops get on their way, let me get back in my house.
+Let me get back in my house.

-This this business of Gates continuing to yell as though he was a you know had some special privilege because maybe he's the teacher at Harvard or or whatever, this this whole thing is just especially when you learn that the cop is trained in racial profiling.
+This business of Gates continuing to yell as though he was a, you know, had some special privilege because maybe he's the teacher at Harvard or whatever.

 None of this makes a whole lot of sense.

-I know that there are people in this country who think that uh just because of the skin color that the cops are out to get them.
+I know that there are people in this country who think that just because of the skin color that the cops are out to get them.

-I can't I'm not I'm not denying that.
+I'm not denying that.

 I'm just talking about the way it's dealt with.

-I'm I'm just talking about the mindset.
+I'm just talking about the mindset.

 Does he have an arrest record?